Jules Verne : Snippets of French history

 In 1856 Jules married a young widow, Honorine de Viane Morel.
 She had two children.
 Now responsible for a wife and children, he went in to a brokerage business, but still persisted in writing early in the morning before work.
 The couple had a son, Michel.
 Investing in merchant ships and continuing to write at all costs, Jules associated himself with one Pierre Hetzel, a publisher, who commissioned Jules to write a series of essays for a magazine.
 From this experience, Jules created the book Voyages Extraordinaires, which included Journey to the Centre of the Earth.
 The book was scrupulously researched, and every aspect of the various adventures was written to be as geographically and topographically accurate as possible.

 Jules Verne died aged aged 77.
 He had suffered from colitis most of his adult life, and later developed diabetes.
 A gun shot wound in his leg (his nephew, who was mad, shot him in a fit of anger) gave him constant pain.
-He died in his bed in his house at Amiens.
+He died in his bed in his house at Amiens and the world lost a great writer.

 by Catherine Broughton